 The visuals are quite basic, I believe they had to be due to the number of enemies and effects which occur on-screen during gameplay to keep it at a steady framerate.
 That being said, the visuals do look sharp and crisp on the Vita screen (my model is the OLED version) and the gameplay is very fast and silky smooth.
 If I was to compare the game to something like Geometry Wars 3 or Resogun (a little different, but same genre) then I would say this game lacks the visual oomph that they have – although, you do have to remember that this game was made by one man and focuses more on the gameplay than the graphics.
 The game is a sequel to ‘Scoregasm’, a PC game from 2011; however, Scoregasm looks a lot more detailed and colourful so maybe it was hardware limitations or perhaps it was a nod to old-school games in the genre?

-The music is surprisingly relaxing, which is a polar opposite of whats happening in terms of gameplay!
+The music is surprisingly relaxing, which is the polar opposite of what’s happening in terms of gameplay!
 This match-up feels really good and the two fit together perfectly as it helps keep your stress levels down a little as you die over and over again.
 The sound effects also fit perfectly but I couldn’t find any options menu with sound controls as it seems the sound effects are a bit too loud as they drown out the music as the action gets more intense on the screen so I would have liked the option to lower the sound effects or increase the music.

 Son of Scoregasm, at it’s best, is a great example of how to do a twin-stick shooter correctly.
 It has prioritised gameplay over graphics in order to deliver a silky smooth, fast, intense experience on the ageing PS Vita hardware.
 The game does come with a very steep difficulty hike though which could ultimately put people off, along with its one-hit death mechanic and unforgiving hordes of enemies.
 If you are looking for a challenge and you love this genre then I believe you will really enjoy this game, if you are a new-comer to the genre then you may want to start out with something a little more forgiving at first.